Are you worried that someone you know has an alcohol addiction?

 - High blood pressure

 Different techniques exist for managing the symptoms of alcohol withdrawal.
-While milder cases are not treated with medication, but in more severe cases medication and sedatives are used.
-Deciding the type of intervention needed to address withdrawal symptoms depends on the severity of the individual’s withdrawal and their overall health, so a thorough assessment and medical evaluation are needed.
+While milder cases are not treated with medication, more severe cases sometimes require medication and sedatives.
+Deciding on the type of intervention needed to address withdrawal symptoms depends on the severity of the individual’s withdrawal and on their overall health, so a thorough assessment and medical evaluation are needed.

 Becoming familiar with Australia’s guidelines for low-risk drinking habits can serve as a preventive measure against alcoholism.
-Parents should be more open to talking with their teenage children about mental health, alcohol and the perils of binge drinking.
-Likewise, setting an example can also help discourage children from drinking.
+Parents should be more open to talking with their teenage children about mental health, alcohol and the perils of excessive alcohol consumption.
+Likewise, setting an example can also help discourage children from embracing bad habits.

 But because alcoholism is a multi-factor disease, such precautions may sometimes not be enough to prevent yourself or loved ones from drinking.